a2rocket/testing/test_cases.md

 <div id='checkConsolidationStatus'/>

-## Check the consolidation status of two addresses on a collection.
+## Check the consolidation status of two addresses on a collection

 ### Description: In this group of test cases a wallet can check the consolidation status of two addresses registered on a specific collection by calling the checkConsolidationStatus(...) function.